 André Hodeir (1921-2011 – link will open new tab to his entry on Wikipedia) was an esteemed French Jazz critic and composer, despite his classical training at the Paris Conservatoire (including with Messiaen as analysis teacher) and his first prizes in fugue, harmony and music history.
 “Bitter Ending” was never (to the best of my knowledge) reissued to CD, and has become a rare object.
 In fact I waited 5 years to see it show up on eBay – and I was the only bidder (or should that be… “bitter” ?
 Sure, that’s “better”)… I had been able prior to that to find a digital copy, but in botched sonics.

 “Bitter Ending”, premiered on July 31, 1972 at the Avignon Festival by the same performers who recorded it, is a jazz cantata after Joyce’s Finnegan’s Wake.
-It is the sequel to another cantata written by Hodeir in 1966, “Anna Livia Plurabelle” subtitled “Jazz on Joyce”, for two vocal soloists and orchestra (Epic EPC 64695, also very rare, US edition Philips PHS 900-255 encountered more frequently on eBay; recorded in 1966 “under the personal supervision of John Lewis” and a production of MJQ Music, as in “Modern Jazz Quartet”, but released only at the end of 1970, and awarded a Grand Prix du Disque in 1972).
+It is the sequel to another cantata written by Hodeir in 1966, “Anna Livia Plurabelle” subtitled “Jazz on Joyce”, for two vocal soloists and orchestra (Epic EPC 64695, also very rare, US edition Philips PHS 900-255 encountered more frequently on eBay; recorded in 1966 “under the personal supervision of John Lewis” and a production of MJQ Music, as in “Modern Jazz Quartet”, but released only at the end of 1970, and awarded a Grand Prix du Disque in 1972; it was reissued at one point on Carlyne Music CAR 005 ).
 “Bitter Ending” sets to music, mainly, the last part of Finnegan’s wake, the “monologue of Anna Livia”.
 The LP came with an insert, with text, very useful.